This vegan mascarpone recipe is easily made with simple ingredients to get a rich creamy result! The perfect dairy-free mascarpone substitute.

 Making the recipe itself is super easy as all you need to do it blend them well.
 Here are the simple steps:

-- Add everything to a food processor and blend until smooth.
+- Add everything to a food processor or high speed blender and blend until you reach a smooth and creamy texture.

 - Serve as a topper or mix into recipes.